rehierl/node-tree-outliner/3-5-0-design-6.md

 Now, nodes `s2` and `s7` have the same unique parent node `s1`.
 These sections can therefore be seen to be subsections of their common parent section `s1`.
 Because of that, both sections can be said to be "sibling sections".
-Hence, all terms (ascendant, descendant, etc.) defined for a tree of nodes also apply to a tree of sections.
+Hence, all terms (ascendant, descendant, etc.) that are defined for a tree of nodes also apply to a tree of sections.

 **CLARIFICATION**
 By default, any sectioning node defines a rooted tree of sections.
-In addition to that, and because of the node tree's order of nodes, these trees of sections are rooted and ordered trees of sections.
+In addition to that, and because of the tree's node order, these trees of sections are rooted ordered trees of sections.

-Note that this settles the issue of having multiple parent sections: A section always has exactly one unique parent section and may have multiple ancestor sections.
+Note that this settles the issue of having multiple parent sections:
+A section always has exactly one unique parent section and may have multiple ancestor sections: *The parent section* of a subsection is the closest open presequent section (i.e. "closest" with regards to the tree's node sequence, and "open" with regards to the subsection itself).
+This open section obviously is the last declared section which still counts as being "open".

 **CLARIFICATION**
-The definition of sectioning nodes automatically defines the relationships between sections and nodes, and between the sections themselves.
-The corresponding relations do not have to be defined explicitly.
+The definition of sectioning nodes, in combination with the relation of the rooted ordered tree of nodes, automatically defines the relationships between sections and nodes, and between the sections themselves.
+Because of that, the corresponding relations do not have to be defined explicitly.

 ```